-Our trustees ensure funds given for charitable purposes are properly used in the way intended by the donors.
-They also develop strategies for investing and spending charity funds that are in line with the priorities of Imperial College Healthcare NHS Trust and local health organisations.
+Our trustees ensure the money we receive is used in the way our donors intended, while developing strategies for investing funds in line with the priorities of the Trust and local health organisations.

 David Crundwell is the SVP, Global Head of Corporate Affairs for Thomson Reuters.
 He began his career in stockbroking, specialising in the oil and mining sector, before leaving to concentrate on journalism — rising to assignment editor at Reuters.
 Moving into corporate affairs he worked for ten years with General Motors, followed by spells at organisations including Allen & Overy and ITN — building experience across the full range of marketing communications functions.
 A spell in private equity working on international media deals led to an interest in returning to corporate life, joining Thomson Reuters in 2011.
 David is also vice-chairman of the UK government's expert advisory group on HIV/AIDs and a member of the Joint Royal Colleges training board specialist committee on GUM.

 Robert Creighton Trustee

 Robert started his career in education, though has been chief executive of both Great Ormond Street Hospital and Ealing PCT.
 Most recently at NHS London he has been responsible for the delivery across London of the transfer of the NHS’s public health functions to local government, Public Health England and the NHS Commissioning Board.